TECO Line Streetcar: First streetcars in Tampa

+The streetcar system in Tampa was extensive, maps shown here & here, with at least 13 different connected lines.
+Each line ran anywhere from every 10 to 30 minutes, from around 5 am till midnight.
+It was shut down after World War Two, with the city tearing up most of the tracks.
+The last cars were removed from service some time between 1946 and 1949.

 Revival

 Streetcars returned to Tampa in 2002, when the initial 2.4 mi long heritage line was opened.
 Its operating costs are financed through a special tax assessment (.33 per thousand) on businesses in the streetcar district and a streetcar endowment stemming from settlement money received in 2006 by the city for the demolition of the Harbour Island People Mover.

 In its first year of operation, the streetcar carried 420,000 riders, 20% more than projected.
 In 2005, 434,498 passengers used the streetcar.
 In 2011, streetcar ridership from October 2011 through May decreased by 8.3 percent to 265,148 with a total for the year of 358,737 riders.
 In 2015, the streetcar served 285,900 passengers.

 A new 0.333 mi extension, costing $5.5 million, opened for revenue service on December 19, 2010.
 The extension runs north along Franklin Street to Whiting Street and the Fort Brooke parking garage, connecting the Convention Center as well as the rest of the TECO Line to the downtown core.